Many people wonder whether bleached or unbleached coffee filters are better.

 Can coffee filters impact the taste?

 Some people avoid unbleached filters because they believe the papery taste will be much stronger than it is.
-However, they shouldn’t impact the taste too much.
+However, they shouldn't significantly impact the taste.

 Taking a few minutes to rinse the filter removes the paper taste altogether, so there isn't a noticeable difference in taste between bleached and unbleached coffee filters.